anuvgupta/simplicity/README.md

     <summary><a name="what-is-hardware?"></a>What is hardware?</summary>
     <p>Hardware sets are resources/tools that you can use to help you construct your projects.
 Our hardware is very versatile and can be made to do anything you imagine! ⚙️</p>
     </details>

 -   <details>
     <summary><a name="hardware-for-a-project"></a>Hardware for a project</summary>
     <p>With Simplicity, users have the option to use hardware specifically for projects, or for personal use.
 Hardware that is checked out to a project can be accessed and used by all members of that project.
-Learn how to <a name="check-out-project"></a><b>Check out</b> and <a name="check-in-project"></a><b>Check in</b> hardware for a project.</p>
+Learn how to <a href="check-out-project"><b>Check out</b></a> and <a href="check-in-project"><b>Check in</b></a> hardware for a project.</p>
     </details>

 -   <details>
     <summary><a name="hardware-for-personal-use"></a>Hardware for personal use</summary>
     <p>With Simplicity, users have the option to use hardware specifically for projects, or for personal use.
 Hardware that is checked out for personal can solely be accessed and used by the user.
-Learn how to <a name="check-out-personal"></a><b>Check out</b> and <a name="check-in-personal"></a><b>Check in</b> hardware for personal use. </p>
+Learn how to <a href="check-out-personal"><b>Check out</b></a> and <a href="check-in-personal"><b>Check in</b></a> hardware for personal use. </p>
     </details>

 -   <details>
     <summary><a name="check-out-project"></a><b>Check out</b> hardware for a project</summary>
     <p>To check out hardware for a project, head to the 'Projects' page.
 Locate the project you would like to check out hardware for, and click 'MANAGE' on that project's card.
 You'll be able to see what hardware, if any, has been checked out for that project already.
 Below this is the check out form.
 Select the hardware set you'd like to check out and input the check out quantity under 'Requested Quantity'.
 The total quantity available for checkout can be seen under 'Total Availability'.
 The price per unit of a hardware set is shown as well under 'Projected Pricing and Cost' in the left text box.
 The right text box will automatically be updated with the calculated cost according to the requested quantity.
 Click 'CHECK OUT' to officially check out your hardware.</p>
     </details>

 -   <details>
     <summary><a name="check-in-project"></a><b>Check in</b> hardware for a project</summary>
     <p>To check in hardware for a project, head to the 'Projects' page.
 Locate the project you would like to check out hardware for, and click 'MANAGE' on that project's card.
 You'll be able to see what hardware, if any, has been checked out for that project already.
 Below this is the check in form.
 Select the hardware set you'd like to check in and input the check in quantity under 'Requested Quantity'.
 Click 'CHECK IN' to officially check in hardware.
-After doing so, a bill for each project member will automatically be calculated and can be viewed on the <a name="6-billing-page"></a>6.
-Billing Page.</p>
+After doing so, a bill for each project member will automatically be calculated and can be viewed on the <a href="6-billing-page">6.
+Billing Page.</a></p>
     </details>

 -   <details>
     <summary><a name="check-out-personal"></a><b>Check out</b> hardware for personal use</summary>
     <p>To check out hardware for personal use, head to the 'Hardware' page.
 According to the cards shown at the top of the page, you'll be able to see how many units of each hardware set you have currently checked out.
 Below these cards is the check out form.
 Select the hardware set you'd like to check out and input the check out quantity under 'Requested Quantity'.
 The total quantity available for checkout can be seen under 'Total Availability'.
 The price per unit of a hardware set is shown as well under 'Projected Pricing and Cost' in the left text box.
 The right text box will automatically be updated with the calculated cost according to the requested quantity.
 Click 'CHECK OUT' to officially check out your hardware.</p>
     </details>

 -   <details>
     <summary><a name="check-in-personal"></a><b>Check in</b> hardware for personal use</summary>
     <p>To check in hardware for personal use, head to the 'Hardware' page.
 According to the cards shown at the top of the page, you'll be able to see how many units of each hardware set you have currently checked out.
 Below these cards is the check in form.
 Select the hardware set you'd like to check in and input the check in quantity under 'Requested Quantity'.
 Click 'CHECK IN' to officially check in your hardware.
-After doing so, a bill for your used hardware will automatically be calculated and can be viewed on the <a name="6-billing-page"></a>6.
-Billing Page.</p>
+After doing so, a bill for your used hardware will automatically be calculated and can be viewed on the <a href="6-billing-page">6.
+Billing Page.</a></p>
     </details>

 ## <a name="5-hardware-page"></a>5.
 Datasets Page